-She joined VPL after serving as the director of the Irving K. Barber Learning Centre at the University of British Columbia where she led the Centre's work on both rural and remote community engagement and as an interdisciplinary centre for learning on campus.
-Prior to UBC, she worked at VPL, first as the director of Branches East/South and Outreach Services, followed by director of Systems and Special Projects.
+She joined VPL after serving as the Director of the Irving K. Barber Learning Centre at the University of British Columbia where she led the Centre's work on both rural and remote community engagement and as an interdisciplinary centre for learning on campus.
+Prior to UBC, she worked at the Vancouver Public Library, first as the Director of Branches East/South and Outreach Services, followed by Director of Systems and Special Projects.

-While at VPL as a senior director, Sandra served as the national director of the HRSDC-funded national demonstration project Working Together, which sought to evolve new ways of working with socially excluded community members, led the VPL website redesign process, and initiated and ran the province-wide Beyond Words program which captured the social impacts of public library service in BC.
+While at VPL as a Senior Director, Sandra served as the National Director of the HRSDC-funded national demonstration project Working Together, which sought to evolve new ways of working with socially-excluded community members, led the VPL website redesign process, and initiated and ran the province-wide Beyond Words program which captured the social impacts of public library service in BC.
 Prior to VPL, Sandra served as Port Moody Public Library's Manager of Library Services, as a Cybrarian at a Vancouver-based online learning community Suite101.com, and as librarian in both Texas and Alberta.